Search underway for missing U.S. Olympic sailor off Florida

 It was the same style two-man vessel, known as a 49er, that Moore sailed for the United States in London during the 2012 summer games, according to U.S. Coast Guard spokesman Ryan Doss.
 He did not win an Olympic medal.

-It was unclear when Moore was last seen, why he may have been in the boat or where he may have been travelling, authorities said.
+It was unclear when Moore was last seen, why he may have been in the boat or where he may have been traveling, authorities said.

 “At some point during his trip we can see on the GPS tracker that his speed and direction changed,” Barraco said.